maxitect/ai-writing-assistant/README.md

 3. **Rewrite and Explain**:

-   - Click "Rewrite" to generate a rewritten version.
+   - Click "Ask the Muses" to generate a rewritten version.
-   - Use the "Explain" button to understand the improvements.
+   - Use the "Ask the Muses to explain" button to understand the improvements.

 4. **View and Manage History**:
-   - Rewrites are automatically saved in history.
+   - Rewrites are automatically saved in history, aka `The Muses' Archives`.
    - Delete items or export history as a `.txt` file.

 ---